hci-gu/facebook-for-digital-seniors/README.md

 # facebook for elderly

 A web extension for customizing facebook interface and experience.
-Primarly aimed at making it more user friendly for elderly.
+Primarily aimed at making it more user friendly for elderly.

 ## Install